flinhong/firenote/README.md

 ## Make yours

-For this repository and update the Firebase setting in "assets/script.js":
+Fork this repository and update the Firebase setting in "public/assets/script.js":

 ```js
 var config = {